 The Mission Exterior

-Mission Soledad is only one main building as the rest have been destroyed over the years.
-There are plans to restore them but of course it comes down to getting the funds to do it.
+Mission Soledad has only one main building as the rest have been destroyed over the years.
+There are plans to restore them, but of course, it comes down to getting the funds to do it.

 The exterior is beautiful though with lots of roses and an old bell hanging from a wood beam near the chapel.

-Along the backside of the mission is the old courtyard and present cemetery.
+Along the backside of the mission are the old courtyard and present cemetery.

-There are burial plots for some of the important people in the mission’s history.
+There are burial plots for some of the critical people in the mission’s history as well.